Explore your mortgage options

 Closing cost assistance encompasses a wide range of programs offered by government agencies, nonprofits and private sector organizations.
 Some common types of closing cost assistance include grants, forgivable home loans and low-interest home loans.

 If you’re unable to afford a conventional mortgage, find a lender that provides one or more assistance programs.
-Depending on your eligibility, you may qualify for a Federal Housing Administration (FHA) loan, United State Department of Agriculture (USDA) loan or Veterans Affairs (VA) loan.
+Depending on your eligibility, you may qualify for a Federal Housing Administration (FHA) loan, U.S. Department of Agriculture (USDA) loan or Veterans Affairs (VA) loan.

 Getting a mortgage is a process, and finding the best mortgage lender takes time.
 Fortunately, there are several steps you can take to prepare yourself and start the home buying process on the right foot.